Undergraduate Research for Course Credit (PY451 & PY 481)

 For both PY 451 and PY 481, first, check the department office or website for a description of faculty research interests.
 Try to find someone who has interests that overlap with yours.
 But, all research experience is good, no matter what area of research you attempt.
 It is the student’s job to approach the faculty member about conducting research with them or getting help curating a reading list.
 It is best to contact them early during the registration period because most have a limited number of opportunities available each semester.

 If you take these classes seriously, the reward will be twofold.
 You can include this experience in your graduate school application and the faculty members that you work with will likely write a good letter of recommendation for you.

 Find faculty members who are accepting students for PY 451 and PY 481 in the department directory.

 Some courses offer undergraduate students opportunities to work with local organizations to complete service projects or to go out into the community to meet and talk with organizations and individuals.
 For example, undergraduate students enrolled in one course met with local artists and community youth for a project on the plight of abused, abandoned, and feral animals.

 Youth Villages provides volunteer opportunities for those wanting to help troubled children and their families in several states across the southeastern U.S. including Alabama.

 Brewer-Porch Children’s Center

 Brewer-Porch Children’s Center is a social service program and teaching clinic of The University of Alabama.
-Brewer-Porch is a separate department in the College of Arts and Sciences.
+Brewer-Porch is a separate department at UA.
 The Center provides mental health services to children and adolescents.
 Undergraduates in the Department of Psychology often find volunteer and work opportunities at Brewer-Porch.
-More information about the Center can be found here.